 We help your dreams take flight.

-Purdue Engineering has prepared over 80,000 alumni worldwide to reach their dreams.
-Our alumni are a dynamic and accomplished group that include, to name a few, Neil Armstrong and Eugene Cernan (the first and last men on the moon), respectively; John Atalla (father of the "PIN"); Lillian Gilbreth (the first lady of engineering); Reginald Fessenden (father of radio broadcasting); Kathy Kilmer (head Industrial Engineer at Walt Disney, Orlando); and Don Thompson (President and CEO of McDonald's Corporation Worldwide).
+Purdue Engineering has prepared over 70,000 alumni worldwide to reach their dreams.
+Our alumni are a dynamic and accomplished group that include, to name a few, Neil Armstrong and Eugene Cernan (the first and last man on the moon), respectively; John Atalla (father of the "PIN"); Lillian Gilbreth (the first lady of engineering); Reginald Fessenden (father of radio broadcasting); Kathy Kilmer (head Industrial Engineer at Walt Disney, Orlando); and Don Thompson (President and COO of McDonald's Corporation Worldwide.
 Review our lists of famous alumni and faculty awards and honors.
 We want to support you as you prepare to reach your dreams.

 We've planned for your success.

-Start your journey as an engineering student with our road map for success: the First-Year Engineering Program, a course which introduces students to engineering fundamentals, potential career paths, and majors before students select the degree they want to pursue.
+Start your journey as an engineering student with our road map for success: the First-Year Engineering Program, a program, which introduces students to engineering fundamentals, potential career paths, and majors.
 This unique program, established in 1938, was the first of its kind and gives students an opportunity to lay a strong academic foundation through hands on projects while working in a team of four.
-First Year Engineering helps students in developing key skills and in selecting a major that matches their strengths and interests.
+This program helps students in developing key skills and in selecting a major that matches their strengths and interests.